-Friends of Imperial Theoretical Physics
+Friends of ITP

 In 2013 the Theoretical Phyiscs Group at Imperial College initiated a new association called "Friends of Imperial Theoretical Physics" or FITP for short.
 The vision is that FITP will host periodic popular talks at South Kensington campus which will allow members to keep abreast of the exciting research that is currently going on in the Group and in theoretical physics more generally.
 We hope that it will provide a useful forum for alumni to renew and maintain contacts.